jubalh/awesome-os/README.md

 * [NodeOS](https://github.com/NodeOS/NodeOS) - OS using NodeJS and Linux
 * [orange_slice](https://github.com/gamozolabs/orange_slice) - A research kernel and hypervisor attempting to get fully deterministic emulation with minimum performance cost.
 In Rust
 * [Pidi OS](https://github.com/GandelXIV/pidi-os) - Independent and minimalistic OS
+* [Plan 9 from Bell Labs](http://9p.io/plan9/) - An OS from the creators of Unix, extending the Unix philosophy of "everything is a file" with a network-centric file system, namespaces and distributed computing.
 * [Redox](https://github.com/redox-os/redox) - written in Rust
 * [Sanos](http://www.jbox.dk/sanos/), [GitHub](https://github.com/ringgaard/sanos) - Sanos is a minimalistic 32-bit x86 operating system kernel for network server appliances running on standard PC hardware.
 * [skiftOS](https://skiftos.org/), [GitHub](https://github.com/skiftOS/skift) - A simple, handmade, operating system with a graphical user interface.